splagzz/odoo-landing-page/NOTES.md

 ## What I Find Good

 ### Strong Hero Section with a Clear Call-to-action
 - Visual hierarchy is clear: bold headline, supporting description, and a CTA button.
-This guides the user's eye naturally.
 The credit card mockup also adds visual interest so its not all text.

 ### Effective Content Flow
 - I like the alternating layout across the Tools, Features, and Technology section.
 It makes it feel like there is a flow that keeps the user scrolling.
 - The stacked cards on the tools and technology features also give a good depth.

 ### Emphasis on Service/Product Credibility
-- The "Trusted by" and Awards section reinforces credibility towards the product.
+- The "Trusted by" in the Hero and Awards section reinforces credibility towards the product.
 Although their purpose is similar, having them at different points makes sense: the first builds initial trust then the other supports it after scrolling through the feature/tools/technology section.

 ### Diagonal Clip-paths
 - The angled edges in the hero, awards, and footer give the page a dynamic look so it does not look too generic.